-The library provides simplified interfaces to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserves the security and performance requirements as required by the user.
+Both library versions provide a simplified interface to the hardware Symmetric Cryptographic Coprocessor (SCP) and preserve the security and performance requirements as required by the user.

 Even in the basic configuration the SCL meets the targeted security level, which can be further increased by simple means of configuration options.